alangpierce/tinyquery/README.md

 you may be able to use tinyquery to make your automated tests orders of magnitude faster, more reliable, and less annoying to run.

+There are still lots of missing pieces, but enough of the API and SQL language is filled in that it can be used for some production-size BigQuery pipelines.

 ## Motivation
 [BigQuery](https://developers.google.com/bigquery/) is a Google service that lets you import giant data sets and run arbitrary SQL queries over them.
-The most common use case is to allow people to dig into their data manually using SQL, but BigQuery also lets you build complex data pipelines entirely in SQL, which makes them much more maintainable and debuggable.
+The most common use case is to allow people to dig into their data manually using SQL, but BigQuery also lets you build complex data pipelines entirely in SQL, which has a number of advantages over other approaches like MapReduce.

 One of the biggest challenges when writing a data pipeline on top of BigQuery is writing high-quality automated tests.
 Normally, you're left with a few less-than-perfect options:

 * Skip automated testing and rely only on manual testing.
-* Mock out the BigQuery service.
-This lets you test some basic things, but won't give you confidence in your system if you have a nontrivial amount of SQL.
+* Swap out the BigQuery service with a mock object that asserts the API usage and returns pre-canned results.
+This lets you test some basic things, but won't give you confidence in your system if most of your business logic is in SQL.
 * Run tests against some other SQL implementation that can be run locally.
 Since every dialect of SQL is different (and with BigQuery having a dramatically different architecture than a typical relational database), this